Big Brother (franchise): Variations

 The 2006 Netherlands series was entitled Hotel Big Brother.
 This variation introduced a group of celebrity hoteliers and a Big Boss, who run a hotel and collect money for charity without nominations, evictions or a winner.

 Another variation appeared in the UK in early 2008, entitled Big Brother: Celebrity Hijack.
 Instead of being housemates the celebrities became Big Brother himself, creating tasks and holding nominations with the help of Big Brother.
 The housemates were considered by the producers "Britain's most exceptional and extraordinary" 18- to 21-year-olds.
 The prize for the winner of the series was £50,000.

 In 2009, VIP Brother 3 Bulgaria introduced the concept of celebrities competing for charitable causes, which changed each week.
 Housemates were sometimes allowed to leave the house to raise money for the charity.
 Ten out of Thirteen seasons of Bigg Boss (the Indian version of Big Brother) have been celebrity-only seasons.
 The 10th season of Big Boss had celebrities put up against commoners, where a commoner ultimately won.

 American format

 The American and Canadian versions of Big Brother differ from most global versions of the series.
 The American series began in 2000 with the original Dutch format—i.e., housemates, or HouseGuests, as they are styled in the United States, nominating each other for eviction and the public voting on evictions and the eventual winner.
-But due to both poor ratings and the concurrent popularity of Survivor, a gameplay-oriented format was introduced in the second season, with HouseGuests allowed to strategize, politic and collude to survive eviction, with the entire nomination and eviction process being determined by the HouseGuest themselves.
+However, due to both poor ratings and the concurrent popularity of Survivor, a gameplay-oriented format was introduced in the second season, with HouseGuests allowed to strategize, politic and collude to survive eviction, with the entire nomination and eviction process being determined by the HouseGuest themselves.

 Each week the HouseGuests compete in several competitions in order to win power and safety inside the house, before voting off one of the HouseGuests during the eviction.
 The main elements of the format are as follows: